About the Program

 The Junior Year

-During the junior year, students select a broad field of study that includes the architecture, sculpture, and painting of several periods (e.g., medieval, Renaissance, early modern, or modern).
-Students are urged to take at least two courses outside art history related to their area of study (e.g., courses in 19th- and 20th-century literature, history, and/or philosophy, if the focus is on the modern period).
+During the junior year, students select a broad field of study that includes the architecture, sculpture, and painting of one of several periods or areas (e.g., Renaissance, African, or modern).
+Students are urged to take at least three courses outside art history related to their area of study (e.g., courses in 19th- and 20th-century literature, history, and/or philosophy, if the focus is on the modern period).
 The Junior Seminar in Art History examines selected approaches to the study of art history by analyzing various interpretations of the work of a single artist.

 The Senior Project

-The program culminates in a two-semester senior project, in which each student uses the methods of art history in an in-depth project that may take a variety of forms: a research thesis, an exhibition at the Neuberger Museum of Art, a critical study, or a project based on original works of art within the New York area.
+The program culminates in a two-semester senior project, in which each student uses the methods of art history in an in-depth project that may take a variety of forms: a research thesis, an exhibition at the Neuberger Museum of Art, or a critical study.

-Many alumni choose to pursue their interest in art history through employment at museums and galleries.
-Other alumni have chosen to work in film production and publishing and as art handlers and transporters.
-Some have earned advanced degrees in art history, art therapy, and art education.
+Many alumni choose to pursue their interest in art history through employment at museums and galleries, often earning advanced degrees in art history and museum studies.
+Other alumni have chosen to work in such fields as art education, film production, publishing and as art handlers and transporters.
+Still others pursue careers outside of the arts, but find the critical thinking, visual literacy, and subject matter of this field meaningful and useful to their lives and work.